EvidentSecurity/esp-sdk-ruby/docs/RolesApi.md

 api_instance = ESP::RolesApi.new

 opts = {
-  page: "{:number=>1,+:size=>20}" # String | Page Number and Page Size.  number is the page number of the collection to return, size is the number of items to return per page
+  page: "{:number=>1,+:size=>20}", # String | Page Number and Page Size.  number is the page number of the collection to return, size is the number of items to return per page
+  include: "include_example" # String | Related objects that can be included in the response:   See Including Objects for more information.
 }

 begin